 Key West, Florida Keys, Florida

-At the southern tip of the Florida Keys, is the most well-known part of the Keys, the historic town of Key West, also known as the “Last Resort”.
-Key West is a unique town of gingerbread houses, charming shops, and is a gathering spot for artists of all genre.
+At the southern tip of the Florida Keys, is the most well-known part of the Keys, the historic town of Key West, also known as the “Last Resort” which is a “must do” for every charter yacht to visit on a Florida Keys yacht charters.
+Key West is a unique town of gingerbread trimmed “Conch Houses”, charming shops, and is a gathering spot for artists of all genre.
 The streets are a constant lively panorama of street musicians, carnival acts, artists, and basically everything under the sun all happening at once in the unique style belonging only to Key West.
-So board your charter yacht and head down this string of southern tropical Keys making sure to spend time in Key West on a Florida yacht charter.
+So board your charter yacht and cruise down this string of southern tropical Keys making sure to spend time in Key West on a Florida Keys yacht charter.

 This was Ernest Hemingway’s home from 1931 to 1939, where he and his family lived with a variety of 6 toed cats.
 Located across the street from the Key West Lighthouse, today the home is open for touring, and is a U.S. National Historic Landmark.